beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 as this is the type of packet we are after.

 Each packet type (`TCP`, `UDP`, `amqp`, `gRPC`, ...) have to be parsed in a different way later on.
-This subject will be touched in a future blog article.
+This subject will be discussed in a future blog article.

 #### Source and Destination IPs!